-UPDATE: This post was published in 2018 but updated in June 2021 with new additions and address changes.
+UPDATE: This post was published in 2018 but updated in March 2023 with changes.

 Omaha’s Favorite Donuts

-1. Olsen Bake Shop ran away with the votes, beating out No. 2 by more than double the votes.
+I asked readers what their favorite donut shop in Omaha and wouldn’t you know, I love the place too!
+Olsen Bake Shop ran away with the votes, beating out the next contender by more than double the votes.
 It’s family-run and a bit old school, and if you’re dying for a kolach, you can find it here.

 More than a year after writing this post, I’ve tried Olsen donuts a few times. and it has successfully moved to No. 1 on my list.
 You’ll find this gem off-the-beaten path a few blocks south of the Old Market at 1708 S. 10th St.

 Pettit’s Pastry is the next favorite.
 The family-owned business has been open since 1954.
 It also happens to be pretty conveniently located near the route of a lot of parades, making it a great go-to stop before or after parades like the Septemberfest Parade.
 Find Pettit’s in downtown Omaha at 502 N. 16th St. or in West Omaha at 311 N. 114th St.